A Parent’s Guide to Internet Safety

 Internet Relay Chat (IRC) – Real-time text conversation similar to public and/or private chat rooms on COS.
 While a popular medium for communication in the recent past, with the increasing use of Instant Messaging programs, these are starting to decline in usage.
 Many people now use IRC as a medium to arrange for the exchange of computer data or software, some of which may be sexually explicit in nature, or may be illegal for the sender and/or the receiver to possess due to restrictions required by United States and International Copyright and Intellectual Property Law.

 Usenet (Newsgroups) – Like a giant, cork bulletin board where users post messages and information.
 Each posting is like an open letter and is capable of having the comments of many users appended to the original message.
 In addition, often Usenet postings will contain files (known as attachments) that may contain graphical images, video clips, movie clips, or music.
 Anyone accessing the newsgroup can read the postings, take copies of posted items, or post responses.
 Each newsgroup can hold thousands of postings.
 Currently, there are over 65,000 public newsgroups and that number is growing daily.
 Newsgroups are both public and/or private.
 A user of a private newsgroup usually has to be invited into the newsgroup or request access information from the newsgroup maintainer before they may participate.
 Generally, a parent can contact their ISP and request that access to the newsgroup service (also known as a news feed) be terminated or can request information on how to limit access to the Usenet.

-Investigation Office of Crimes Against Children
+Federal Bureau of Investigation Office of Crimes Against Children